The Caribbean Pripyat.

-To date, I have made three trips inside the Chernobyl Exclusion Zone.
-But before my latest visit, I’d never taken the time to see the Ukrainian National Chernobyl Museum in Kyiv.
+To date, I have made seven trips inside the Chernobyl Exclusion Zone.
+Until just relatively recently though, I had never taken the time to see the Ukrainian National Chernobyl Museum in Kyiv.

 I suppose I just assumed it wouldn’t be necessary… why visit the museum, when I was already on my way to see the real thing?
-But I stand corrected: not only is the Chernobyl Museum utterly fascinating (and highly photogenic, too), but it serves as the perfect compliment to visiting the Chernobyl Exclusion Zone.
+But I stand corrected: not only is the Chernobyl Museum utterly fascinating (and highly photogenic too), but it serves as the perfect compliment to visiting the Zone.

 The museum takes an apple tree for its logo, representative of genealogical roots, families, and fallen fruit that stands for displaced lives.
-The walls are covered in photographs, in personal documents and personal effects.
-Uniforms – replicas, not the radiation-soaked originals – hang from ceilings; while a cross-sectioned power plant replica offers an educational light show demonstrating how the whole process works.
-The effect is one of bringing life into the disaster, and of repopulating the empty streets of Pripyat with the bodies that once filled it.
+The walls are covered in photographs, in documents and homewares.
+Uniforms – replicas, not the radiation-soaked originals – hang from ceilings; while a cross-sectioned power plant model gives a colourful lesson in the production of nuclear power.

-For all its human elements though, the museum still retains a strong element of kitsch – a glamorisation that felt sometimes out of place with its subject matter.
-Ghastly figures in gas masks loom at visitors, while lights pulse through shades of purple, pink and blue across black and white portrait photographs.
+Any and all attempts at documentary narrative are nevertheless served with a strong side helping of kitsch – a glamorisation that felt sometimes out of place with its subject matter.
+Ghastly figures in gas masks loom at visitors, while lights pulse through shades of purple, pink and blue across walls of faded portrait photographs.
 Religious iconography blends with radiation warning signs.
 A broken helicopter rotor dangles in mid-air, suspended over a display case featuring a mutated pig foetus.
 In the second hall, the ceiling is comprised of hundreds of metal panels lit with spotlights from all angles… it almost feels like being inside a disco ball, or the control room of some futuristic space craft.

-[The premise hinges around the fact that ‘Chornobyl,’ in Ukrainian, is the name for the wormwood plant… and in Revelation 8:11, ‘Wormwood’ is given as the name of a natural disaster which would poison the earth and water.
-It’s a fairly remarkable theory, and I actually plan to write a full post about it soon.]
+[The theory, if you haven’t heard it, hinges around the fact that ‘Chornobyl,’ in Ukrainian, is the name for the wormwood plant… and in Revelation 8:11 ‘Wormwood’ is given as the name of a falling star that will poison the earth and seas.
+There’s more to it than that, but I’ll save the rest for another day.]

 When her tour had finished, I asked the guide how she felt about tourism to Chernobyl itself.
-Until now none of our group had mentioned that just the previous day we had walked the empty streets of Pripyat, and seen with our own eyes the locations that informed the museum’s exhibits.
-I was concerned – and I think the others were too – that perhaps we would be chastised as ghoulish tourists, thrill-seekers venturing into a place of horrors.
+Until now none of our group had mentioned that just the previous day we had walked the empty streets of Pripyat, and seen with our own eyes the locations pictured in the exhibits.
+I was concerned – and I think the others were too – that perhaps we would be chastised as ghoulish tourists, thrill-seekers venturing into a place of tragedy.
 Instead, however, she welcomed the idea.

-“People need to see it,” she said, “they need to understand what happened here, the scale of the tragedy, so that no such thing can ever happen again.”
+“People need to see it,” she said, “they need to understand what happened there, the scale of the tragedy, so that no such thing can ever happen again.”